Acacia harveyi

 Acacia harveyi is a shrub belonging to the genus Acacia and the subgenus Phyllodineae.
 It is native to an area along the south coast in the Goldfields-Esperance and Great Southern regions of Western Australia.

 The dense, slender and erect shrub typically grows to a height of 1.0 to 4.0 m and produces cream-yellow flowers from February to October.

+It grows in rocky clay, sand or loam, in eucalypt woodland and scrub, often along watercourses.